Horizon will become the first ‘carbon positive’ national dairy in the U.S.

-Dairy is known for its carbon footprint—partly because of the impact of growing cattle feed, and partly because cows belches and manure emit methane, a potent greenhouse gas.
+Dairy is known for its carbon footprint—partly because of the impact of growing cattle feed, and partly because cows’ belches and manure emit methane, a potent greenhouse gas.
 But by 2025, the dairy company Horizon Organic plans to become the first national brand in the industry to be carbon positive, meaning that it sequesters more CO2 than it emits.
-“What we’re committing is that Horizon will become carbon positive for the full supply chain, meaning from farm to table…from the feeding of the cow until the product arrives at the consumer,” says Mariano Lozano, CEO of Danone North America, Horizon’s parent company.
+“What we’re committing is that Horizon will become carbon positive for the full supply chain, meaning from farm to table . . . from the feeding of the cow until the product arrives at the consumer,” says Mariano Lozano, CEO of Danone North America, Horizon’s parent company.

 Dairy products and meat probably make up the majority of your carbon footprint from food; a 2018 study suggested that going vegan is the biggest single action someone can take to reduce their individual impact on the environment.
 The huge growth in plant-based milk, and the corresponding decline of cow milk sales, is due in part to environmental concern from consumers.
 Organic milk does have less negative impact than regular milk, in part because the cows don’t live on cattle feed produced with pesticides and fertilizers.